bor1e/mydaily/README.md

 ## ToDo:
 Next steps are:
 - create Object-Oriented approach for books, like an interface including all needed methods, trying to analyse html tree structure, defining reoccuring tags etc.
+- adding a FAQ, descibing how to have same settings on phone, tablet and pc, including a contact possibility for personalification options.
 - error handling, especially of db
 - now every request is being sent to chabad.org, and there are no text being saved in DB, which leads to overload.
 I think I will include also the current copy of all the sections, replacing specific section.
 - eventually adjust the reading time to real learning speed